Inductive Subgraph Embedding for Link Prediction: Experiments

 \subsection{Evaluation on Link Prediction}

-The results of evaluating unsupervised link representation learning using downstream link prediction task are presented in Table~\ref{tb:lp-result}, from which we can see that our SCLRL achieves state-of-the-art results with respect to previous unsupervised methods.
-For instance, on three citation networks, we achieve 99.49\%, 99.32\% and 97.05\% AUC, respectively, which are 3.2\%, 1.1\% and 2.7\% relative improvement over previous state-of-the-art.
-When compared to graph kernel methods, our SCLRL surpasses strong baseline: on three citation benchmarks we observe 3.3\%, 2.0\% and 3.5\% relative improvement over WL kernel in terms of AUC, respectively.
-Our SCLRL also significantly outperforms heuristic baselines across all datasets.
+Table~\ref{tb:lp-result} reports the results on link prediction, from which we can see that SE4LP achieves state-of-the-art results with respect to baselines.
+Specifically, our SE4LP significantly outperforms heuristic and random walks baselines across all datasets, indicating that the learned subgraph patterns are better at capturing the link properties than manual features or shallow topology features.
+When compared to GAEs, our SE4LP surpasses strong baseline: on three citation benchmarks we observe 1.9\%, 0.8\% and 7.0\% relative improvement over best GAE in terms of AUC, respectively.
 We also compare with the state-of-the-art supervised model, SEAL, in a variety of hyper-parameter settings.
-The results shown in Table~\ref{tb:lp-result} suggest that our model significantly outperforms SEAL (with same hyper-parameter settings) on three citation benchmarks, and achieves highly competitive results in Facebook datasets.
-For instance, on three citation benchmarks we observe 57.0\%, 46.8\% and 13.8\% relative improvement over SEAL in terms of AUC.
-When compared to SEAL that accepts larger subgraphs, our SCLRL still beats SEAL on three citation benchmarks while performs 3.73 $\sim$ 8.13\% worse than SEAL in large-scale datasets.
-These results show that for link prediction, SEAL relies on enclosing subgraphs of larger size to learn high-order link features while SCLRL prefers to find link patterns from small subgraphs.
+The results shown in Table~\ref{tb:lp-result} suggest that our model outperforms SEAL (with same hyper-parameter settings) on three citation benchmarks in most cases, and achieves competitive results in Facebook and Github datasets.
+Specifically, SC4LP performs better with 1-hop \emph{slsg}, while SEAL achieves better performance with 2-hop \emph{slsg}.
+SC4LP beats SEAL when accepts subgraphs with a smaller size ($h=1$) When compared to SEAL that accepts larger subgraphs ($h=2$), SC4LP still beats SEAL in 2 out of 5 datasets.
+These results suggest that SEAL relies on enclosing subgraphs of larger size to learn high-order link features while our SE4LP prefers to find link patterns from small subgraphs.
+Actually, SEAL uses Node Labeling trick to highlight the structural information of subgraphs, and our SE4LP outperforms SEAL on benchmarks without \emph{Node Labeling}, indicating the effectiveness of combining ``subgraph2link'' pattern with self-supervised learning for link prediction.